Metroid: Super Smash Bros. franchise

 Samus is a playable character in all five Super Smash Bros. games.
 Games from Super Smash Bros.
 Brawl onward also feature Zero Suit Samus, a version of the heroine using the blue form-fitting suit seen in Zero Mission and the Prime series.
 Ridley makes cameos in Super Smash Bros., where he can be seen flying through the level Zebes, and in Super Smash Bros.
 Melee both as an unlockable trophy and in the game's opening, where he is fighting Samus at Ceres Space Station.
 In Super Smash Bros.
 Brawl, Ridley appears as a boss character in both normal and Meta Ridley forms.
+Ridley's clone from Metroid: Other M appears as a boss on the Pyroshpere stage in Super Smash Bros. for Wii U, where he will join a fighter's side if they manage to knock him out.
 Due to demand from fans, Ridley was made a playable fighter in Super Smash Bros.
-Ultimate alongside fellow newcomer Dark Samus.
+Ultimate.
 Kraid also appeared in Super Smash Bros.
 Melee as a stage hazard in Brinstar Depths and unlockable trophy.
 Various other characters such as Metroids, Mother Brain and Dark Samus appear as either trophies or stickers in the Super Smash Bros. series as well.
+Dark Samus would later debut as a fighter in Super Smash Bros.
+Ultimate, sharing a moveset similar to Samus.
 A number of locations from the Metroid franchise have appeared in Super Smash Bros. games as battle stages.